-Hoteliers and property managers are always on the look for new ways to maximize revenue, but achieving peak earnings requires the right hotel pricing strategy to be implemented at the right time.
+Hoteliers and hosts are always on the look for new ways to maximize revenue, but achieving peak earnings requires the right hotel pricing strategy to be implemented at the right time.
 In fact, the key to your success could be making room rate adjustments based on demand and customer segmentation in conjunction with other strategic changes.
 Let’s dive into other key factors that will help you take the guesswork out of your hotel pricing strategy.

 The first key to creating the best pricing strategy for your hotel is to understand your market and meet its demands.
 You also need to be aware of your guests’ demographic and their needs and expectations.

 When it comes to understanding your guest demographic, it’s imperative that you have a clear understanding of where your demand comes from and the specific factors that play a role in the seasonal demand of your hotel.
 For example, do you notice that you get more business travelers demanding single rooms during the winter months and families requesting suites in the summer?
 You can refer to your PMS reports to give you a clearer view of your customer demographics data.
 Another tactic is to use Google Analytics to track business and segments coming to your website.